breylaude/breylaude.github.io/src/posts/on-wasting-time.md

 I’m not sure I have it all figured out, but my personal opinion is that there’s no such thing as *"wasting time."* Like its stupid, wasting time is great, this is the point of time, to waste.

-But I’ll add one caveat to that: Don’t fall in funnels, if you are in other people’s funnels, don’t be in skinner boxes, and don’t be influenced by advertising or being controlled by systems that don’t serve your purpose.
+But I’ll add one caveat to that: Don’t fall in funnels, if you are in other people’s funnels, don’t be in skinner boxes, and don’t be influenced by advertising.